vuecodes/vue-portfolio/README.md

-# Vue 3 Portfolio
+# Vue 3 Portfolio Template
-It's a Vue 3 (composition-api) project ready to be edited and use thanks to BootstrapMade for the Portfolio HTML Template.
+It's a Vue 3 (composition-api) project ready to be use and modified thanks to BootstrapMade for the Portfolio HTML Template.

 Get the original HTML `iPortfolio - Bootstrap Portfolio Websites Template` from BootstrapMade